anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 ## Hermes Engine

-**Hermes**, a **JavaScript engine** that runs on devices when a user launches an App in his device.
+**Hermes**, a **JavaScript engine** that runs on devices when a user launches an App on their device.
 Hermes has these benefits in short:

 1. It improves the **app size**